kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     $this->load->model('curlhelper', 'ch');

 The shortcut `ch` is optional.
 Next I can use this model with a simple syntax `$this->ch...`.
-As proof that this works, I might call a public member of this class with the shortcut `eex` and add `should be 5 DAY` in the title section and the call to the public member `$this->ch->check_interval` as a 2nd argument:
+As proof that this works, I might call a public property of this class with the shortcut `eex` and add `should be 5 DAY` in the title section and the call to the public property `$this->ch->check_interval` as a 2nd argument:

     xwp_echo("\nL: ".__LINE__."\n  :: \n  :: \nF: ".__FILE__."\nM: ".__METHOD__."\n" . wp_title(' should be 5 DAY '), $this->ch->check_interval );